tryscer/flock/Book/Flock-Music.md

 ​	He laughs.
 "Welcome to the big league, son."
 ​	Mucho, a whole foot taller than me, keeps dancing and swaying with his bass, not missing a beat, while I try to put the string through the socket, to stretch it, lock it around the tuners.
 The second I get it right, Mucho pushes me away, turns on the tuning peg and continues playing.
 I wipe my forehead.
 It's incredibly hot on stage as everyone steals themselves for the last big refrain, and when it comes Vilma says off-mic, ​	"Fuck you, Heath. ==You totally stole my thunder==."
 ​	Mucho laughs.
 "Don't blaspheme in front of the priest," he mocks.
 Heath is literally dripping with sweat.
 His black curls fall from the neat hairdo and float around his face.
 He's standing above the piano, hammering with incredible speed and force, bellowing into the microphone.
-He lifts his head, ecstatic, sweating; he winks at me.
+He lifts his head, ecstatic, sweating; he looks back; he winks at me.
-​	Behind Mucho, Joe is playing harder now, moving with her guitar as if shaking and rattling it is what makes the music drop out of it.
+​	Behind Mucho, Joe is playing harder now, moving with her guitar as if shaking and rattling it is what makes the music fall out of it.
 I stare at her fingers moving across the strings...

 *(c'mon bahy-be... drive me crahy-zee...)*

 ​​​​Mucho puts his hand on the mic and says, "Nice work, kid."
 ​	"Yeah," says Vilma.
-"You can dance with me, don't be afraid.
+"You can dance with me, don't be shy, boy.
 Hey, when did you learn to change strings that way?"
 ​	"I didn't," I say.
 "My first time."
 I dance with her.
 ​	Mucho bellows a laugh so loud it makes me cringe.
 "Hey kid, you want a job with the band?
 Spend some time in the limelight?"
-​	I look up and for the first time I see the audience: an enormous sea of faces and hands, with no beginning or end, all illuminated by car headlights, and moving as if they were one body, moving in exact ==sync== with the music, with the ==swaying and dancing== of the Steam Pillars around me, with the creaking suspension of the truck.
-An enormous feeling brews in my ==belly==.
+​	I look up at the limelight and for the first time I see the audience: an enormous sea of faces and hands, with no beginning or end, all illuminated by car headlights, and moving as if they were one body, moving in exact coordination with the music; with the movement of the Steam Pillars around me; with the creaking suspension of the truck.
+An enormous feeling brews in my stomach.
 ​	Without knowing it, I lift my arms and the sea of people near us cheers... in the crowd, Alice is sending me excited kisses and turns away almost immediately to dance with a stranger.
 ​	Mucho says to the mic,